tagohd/mono/Concepts/Magic/Magic.md

 >No. Or, at least, they're not relevant to the practice of magic.

 >[!question] Is there some kind of governing body overseeing the use of magic?
 A council of wizards or something?
->It's more like [[Arcane Institute for Magical Sciences|a professional association]], like IEEE.
+>It's more like [[Institute for the Magical Arts & Sciences|a professional association]], like IEEE.
+They issue best practices and fund research into new [[List of Spells|spells]] and whatnot, but they can't, like, prevent anyone from using magic.
+They are fairly influential in the world of magic, though (and relatively unheard of outside of it.)

+>[!question] But magic is dangerous.
+Surely there most be some official regulations or something.
+>Governments don't want to officially acknowledge the existence of magic, so they leave that up to IMAS.
+Any crime committed via magical means is prosecuted normally.
 >
->They issue best practices and fund research into new [[List of Spells|spells]] and whatnot, but they can't, like, prevent anyone from using magic.
-They are fairly influential in the world of magic, though.
+>Governments are aware of magic, of course.
+It's just classified.
+(This of course leads to quite a few conspiracy theories.)

+[question:: Are there official laws/regulations concerning magic?]

 %%
 trivial:: Added tags for Works Cited and fields for the Unanswered Questions heading on [[File Overview]]